DrewHalverson/DrewHalverson.github.io/about.markdown

 permalink: /about/
 ---

 My name is Drew Halverson.
-Welcome to my blog!

-I am an asipiring web developer, currently enrolled in the Front End Developer program at Madison College in Madison, Wisconsin.
+I am an aspiring web developer, currently enrolled in the Front End Developer program at Madison College in Madison, Wisconsin.

-I hope you find the things I post here as usefull and interesting as I do.
+I'm also interested in playing music on a variety of instruments, luthiery, woodworking, and ADV motorcycling.

+Mindfullness is also very important to me.
+I have been practicing meditation for over a decade.